Chocolate meets cheesecake in this heavenly dessert

 - 1 1/2 pints fresh raspberries

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Crust - Use a double boiler to melt chocolate.
+- Use a double boiler to melt chocolate.
 Add almonds and oats to a food processor and pulse until a fine crumb consistency.
 Combine in a medium bowl almond mixture, melted chocolate and coconut oil.
-Add to a 9" springfoam pan and press crumbs evenly on bottom and 1/2" up the sides of the pan.
+Add to a 9" springform pan and press crumbs evenly on bottom and 1/2" up the sides of the pan.
 Tip - Place plastic wrap over the fingers of one hand and press the crumbs in place.
 Refrigerate crust while preparing filling.

-Add to a large mixing cream cheese and ricotta cheese.
+- Add to a large mixing cream cheese and ricotta cheese.
 Using an electric mixer, beat cheeses until light and fluffy and there are no longer visible lumps.
-Add sucuant and continue beating until incorporated, about 30 seconds.
+Add coconut sugar and continue beating until incorporated, about 30 seconds.
 Add eggs, one at a time, and beat just until incorporated.
 Add yogurt and vanilla and beat until combined.
 Pour warm chocolate into mixture and mix until chocolate is well combined.

-Pour filling into prepared crust, place on a cookie sheet and bake on the center oven rack 45 minutes to 1 hour, or until top is set and some giggle will still be visible in the center.
+- Pour filling into prepared crust, place on a cookie sheet and bake on the center oven rack 45 minutes to 1 hour, or until top is set and some giggle will still be visible in the center.

-Place cheesecake on a cooling rack and cool to room temperature, about 3 to 4 hours.
+- Place cheesecake on a cooling rack and cool to room temperature, about 3 to 4 hours.
 If any cracks appear in the cheesecake, don't worry as they will be filled in with the topping and no longer visible.